-MGNREGA: 3.07 crore jobs demanded in 2022 under rural employment scheme, says Centre
+MGNREGA: 3.07 crore jobs demanded in May 2022 under rural employment scheme, says Centre

-Prime Minister Narendra Modi in 2015 had called the programme a ‘living monument’ to the failure of Congress-led government.
+Prime Minister Narendra Modi in 2015 had called the programme a ‘living monument’ to the failure of Congress-led governments.

 The number of households that demanded work under the Mahatma Gandhi National Rural Employment Guarantee Scheme, or MGNREGA, increased from 1.64 crore in 2015 to 3.07 crore in 2022, the Centre told Parliament on Tuesday.